marxin/texi2rst-generated/sphinx/share/md.rst

     A memory address which uses a base register with a index register with its scale.

-  .. only:: gccint

     The C-SKY back end supports a large set of additional constraints that are only useful for instruction selection or splitting rather than inline asm, such as constraints representing constant integer ranges accepted by particular instruction encodings.
   Refer to the source code for details.

 :samp:`Epiphany-{config/epiphany/constraints.md}`